AlexandruTabacaru/ns-3-dev-git-rp/experiments/multiprocess/README.md

 # Publishing results

 To distribute the results of a test, a standalone HTML file may be generated.
 This is achieved using docToolchain, which requires Docker to be installed on the host system to run correctly.

+# Test Case identifiers

+Each test case in config.csv needs a unique ID with the following structure:
+EDx-MSx-APx-LSx-TCx-TSx

+Where "x" is replaced with an integer in each case (e.g. ED0-MS0-AP1-LS1-TC1-TS1)

+The file config/campaigns.json provides a dictionary that describes the test case naming convention.

+# Running Monte Carlo analysis

+./run_l4s_wifi.py assumes that each run has a unique Test Case ID, and thus is a unique test condition.
+In order to run each test condition multiple times with different random seeds, the script monte_carlo.py can be used.
+It defaults to running the full campaign 10 times and then analzying the results.